-Upon looking for material about the National Electrical Code, I noticed a great tool that fellow guide, Juan Rodriguez, Guide to Construction, informed us about.
+Upon looking for material about the National Electrical Code, we noticed a great tool that fellow guide, Juan Rodriguez, Guide to Construction, informed us about.
 This remarkable application is used in some smartphones and can give you up to date information on 2011 code changes in a flash!
 As Juan quotes, "What will they think of next?"
-Please read more of his comments and check out the links to these applications.
-They may just work on your phone.

 The National Electrical Code has some specific rules and regulations about underground wiring methods and points of attachment in the highlights of the outdoor sections of the code.